-$^{5. \}hspace{0.5cm} \hbox{No amounts are unpaid on any shares issued on the exercise of Options.} \\$

-^{6.} The value at exercise date of the securities that were granted as part of remuneration and were exercised during the year, being the value of the share at the date of exercise less the exercise price and less the fair value of the Right at grant date multiplied by the number of rights exercised converted using the exchange rate at the date of exercise.

-^{7.} The value at lapse date of the securities that were granted as part of remuneration and that lapsed during the year because a vesting condition was not satisfied.
+- (i) No amounts are unpaid on any shares issued on the exercise of Options. - (ii) The value at grant date reflects the fair value of the Right multiplied by the number of Rights granted during the period converted using the exchange rate at the date of grant. - (iii) The value at exercise date of the securities that were granted as part of remuneration and were exercised during the year, being the value of the share at the date of exercise less the exercise price and less the fair value of the Right at grant date multiplied by the number of rights exercised converted using the exchange rate at the date of exercise. - (iv) The value at lapse date of the securities that were granted as part of remuneration and that lapsed during the year because a vesting condition was not satisfied. - (v) The fair values of long term incentives have been calculated by Crichton and Associates, an independent third party valuer.